 Do I need to use coins or tokens to play my pinball machine?

-No. Most modern pinball machines have a "free play" function that allows the game to be played
+No. All modern pinball machines have a "free play" function that allows the game to be played

 without the use of any coins or tokens!
 Almost all of our machines have this function.
 For games